What is Unreal Engine 5? Everything you need to know

 In addition to this, through Fortnite Creative, it is also possible to build islands in Fortnite using their built in tools.
 Creators can build games and experiences to play with friends, or alternatively publish them to millions of Fortnite players.

-At the time of writing Unreal Engine is absolutely free.
-Only if your game earns over $1 million USD do you have to pay Epic Games a 5% royalty.
-By that point you’re cashing in on a pretty impressive amount of money so the small royalty won’t make too much of a dent in the overall earnings.
+At the time of writing Unreal Engine is free for most people and most uses.
+Only if you make a game that earns over $1 million USD do you have to pay Epic Games a 5% royalty.
+By that point you’re cashing in on a pretty substantial amount of money so the small royalty shouldn't make too much of a dent.

-Unreal Engine 5: what do I need to run UE5?
+What do I need to run Unreal Engine 5?

-CPU Quad-core Intel or AMD, 2.5 GHz or faster
+CPU: Quad-core Intel or AMD, 2.5 GHz or better

 Unreal Engine has a huge range of complex and next-gen features.
 The required machine spec will largely depend on which of these features you plan on using.
 Some of the latest features such as ray tracing will require better GPUs compared to simpler scenes with baked lighting.